atilaneves/unit-threaded/README.md

 `-s`.
 TestCases and test functions can print debug output with the function `writelnUt` available [here](unit_threaded/io.d).

+Since code under test might not be thread-safe, the `@SingleThreaded` attribute can be used on a test.
+This causes all tests in the same module that have this attribute to be executed sequentially so they don't interleave with one another.

 Related Projects
 ----------------
 - [dunit](https://github.com/linkrope/dunit):